Ski Hut or Lind Lodge

-Known as Lind Lodge or the Ski Hut or Lind Ski Lodge.
-Destroyed by Fire January 2020.
+Known as Lind Lodge originally or the Ski Hut or Lind Ski Lodge.
+It was destroyed by Fire January 2020.
+However a new hut was built to replace it.

 History